mongodb/specifications/source/client-side-encryption/tests/README.rst

       contentionFactor: 0
    }

-Assert that an error message contains "got min: 0, max: 250, value: -1".
+Assert that an error was raised.

-Case 10: encrypting a document of a different type errors
+Case 11: encrypting a document of a different type errors
 `````````````````````````````````````````````````````````
 This test case should be skipped if the encrypted field is ``encryptedDoubleNoPrecision``.